-Liquid is something without which we cannot assume our life.
+The liquid is something without which we cannot assume our life.
 It is known to be one of the crucial components for the survival of living organisms.

 You must be thinking, why it has no specific shape of its own but changes shape when placed inside any container?
 Soon you will find answers to all such questions.

-The matter has three states namely, solid, liquid and gas.
+The matter has three states, namely, solid, liquid and gas.
 The three different states of matter are distinguished according to the different characteristics possessed by particles constituting the matter.

 What is Matter?

-What is liquid state?
+What is the liquid state?

-Despite having no definite shape (as it can change shape), liquid possesses fixed volume, are not rigid and can flow hence sometimes called fluid.
+Despite having no definite shape (as it can change shape), liquid possesses fixed volume, are not rigid and can flow.
+Hence sometimes called fluid.

 Properties of Liquids

 - Density: The molecules of liquids exhibit random motion but not as much as gases.
-They have some space between them where free movement of molecules takes place.
+They have some space between them where the free movement of molecules takes place.
 Thus, molecules of liquids are dense but incompressible when compared with gases.

 Energy of Molecules in Liquid

-What is the temperature of liquid then?
+What is the temperature of the liquid?

 Basically, the temperature of liquid corresponds to the average kinetic energy of all the molecules constituting the liquid.
-Whenever there is an increase in the temperature of liquid then this corresponds to the change in kinetic energy of molecules of the liquid.
+Whenever there is an increase in the temperature of the liquid, then this corresponds to the change in the kinetic energy of molecules of the liquid.
 This is so because they gain energy and start moving at a faster rate.
 So, with the increase in the speed of motion of molecules, the temperature will automatically increase.

 But, when the temperature becomes high, so the increased kinetic energy of the molecules leads to overcoming the intermolecular forces that keep the molecules in the liquid state.
 So, resultantly the molecules moving at high speed evaporates.
 Further, the matter leads to a change the state from liquid to gas.